-Omayra Issa is a bilingual journalist and TV host with experience working across a wide range of media platforms.
+Omayra Issa is an award-winning bilingual journalist with experience working across a wide range of media platforms.

 In 2019 she was named one of Canada’s top 100 Black Women to watch, and was nominated for a YWCA Women of Distinction Award.